 Geoffrey joined Watsi on February 20th, 2020.
-Seven months ago, Geoffrey became the 5719th member to automatically support a new Watsi patient every month.
-Since then, 753 more people have become monthly donors!
-Geoffrey's most recent donation traveled 8,500 miles to support Josephine, a 38-year-old woman from Kenya, to fund spinal surgery.
+One year ago, Geoffrey joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Geoffrey's most recent donation traveled 8,200 miles to support Vangilista, a farmer from Uganda, for a hysterectomy.